Accredited official statistics

 Urban background PM2.5 pollution has generally decreased despite a period of little change between 2015 and 2019

-In general, annual average concentrations of PM2.5 at urban background sites have decreased from 12.4 µg/m3 in 2009 to 8.3 µg/m3 in 2022.
+In general, annual average concentrations of PM2.5 at urban background sites have decreased from 12.4 µg/m3 in 2009 to 7.2 µg/m3 in 2023, the lowest recorded.
 The decline in concentrations of PM2.5 at urban background sites approximately follows the trends seen for PM10 at urban background sites (PM2.5 is a subset of PM10).

-Concentrations increased between 2009 and 2011, when a downward trend began towards 2015 followed by a period of relatively stability through to 2019.
-Concentrations then were lower in 2020 and have remained relatively stable since.
-In 2022, mean concentrations rose slightly (by 5%) from 2021 levels.
+Concentrations increased between 2009 and 2011, when a downward trend began towards 2015 followed by a period of relatively little change through to 2019.

 Roadside PM2.5 pollution has generally decreased despite a period of little change between 2015 and 2019.

-In general, annual mean concentrations of PM2.5 at the roadside have decreased from 12.8 µg/m3 in 2009 to 8.7 µg/m3 in 2022, rising by 0.7 µg/m3 since the lowest point in the time series in 2020.
+In general, annual mean concentrations of PM2.5 at the roadside have decreased from 12.8 µg/m3 in 2009 to 7.7 µg/m3 in 2023, the lowest level recorded.
 The decline in concentrations of PM2.5 at roadside sites approximately follows the trends seen for PM10 at roadside sites (PM2.5 is a subset of PM10).

 Concentrations of PM2.5 tend to be greatest in urban environments in the southern and eastern areas of the UK due to a variety of factors, including higher population density, weather conditions and greater exposure to pollution sources from mainland Europe.
-In 2022 all of the top 5 sites in urban environments (4 roadside and 1 background) with the greatest annual mean concentration of PM2.5 were located in the South or East (including London).
+In 2023 4 of the 5 sites in urban environments (3 roadside and 2 background) with the greatest annual mean concentration of PM2.5 were located in the South or East (including London), the other was in the Midlands.

 4. Average hours spent in ‘Moderate’ or higher PM pollution

-This metric measures the annual trend in the number of hours per monitoring site that concentrations are recorded at levels that may have impacts on human health.
+This metric measures the annual trend in the number of hours per monitoring site that concentrations are recorded at levels of moderate or higher.
 For example, ‘Moderate’ air pollution (which requires action by citizens who are vulnerable to the health impacts of air pollution) for PM10 is triggered when the latest 24-hour running mean concentration is greater than 50 µg/m3.
-The coloured categories relate to the categories of the Daily Air Quality Index (see Table 20 in the statistical tables that accompany this release).
+The coloured categories relate to the categories of the Daily Air Quality Index - see the Daily Air Quality Index Table in the statistical tables that accompany this release.

 View the data for this chart